-It’s hard to imagine how the German colonisers of Namibia coped with the unlimited elbow room, vast deserts and an annual quota of 300 days of sunshine, but that’s exactly what draws travellers nowadays.
+It’s hard to imagine how the German colonisers of Namibia coped with the unlimited elbow room, vast deserts and annual quota of 300 days of sunshine, but that’s exactly what draws travellers nowadays.
 Wedged between the Kalahari and the chilly South Atlantic Ocean, it’s a land of deserts, seascapes, wildlife reserves, ancient rock art, gentle bush-walking terrain and an exhilarating sense of sheer boundlessness.
 Somerset Tours & Travel now invites you to join us on our tour to this unique country.
 Our tour commences at touchdown in Windhoek on 18 April 2024 from where the group heads to the Gamsberg Mountains for an overnight stay at Hakos Guest Farm to enjoy the magnificent and wild desert scenery.

 Our next stop on the itinerary is the charming coastal town of Swakopmund.
 The quirky mix of German and Namibian influences, colonial-era buildings and the cool sea breeze make it very popular.
 While in Swakopmund for 3 days we’ll visit Walvis Bay lagoon, home to thousands of water birds and have a guided tour through the living desert.

-En route from Swakopmund to Twyfelfontein, in Damaraland, we’ll make a stop at the White Lady painting in the Brandberg.
+It’s a short drive from the Brandberg to Twyfelfontein in Damaraland.
 In 2007, UNESCO approved Twyfelfontein as Namibia’s first World Heritage Site as one of the largest concentrations of rock petroglyphs in Africa.
 These rock engravings date back between 2 000 to 10 000 years ago and provide wonderful insights into the history of the area and the people that lived there.
 While in the area we’ll also visit the Organ Pipes rock formations and Petrified Forest, which dates back millions of years and offers a haunting landscape of gigantic fossilized trees.

 Etosha is the greatest wildlife sanctuary in Namibia and one of Africa’s top safari destinations.
 Comprising grasslands and woodland savanna and dominated by a giant salt pan, Etosha is home to 114 species of mammals, including four of the Big Five and the world’s largest concentration of black rhino.
-Here we’ll spend two nights at Okaukuejo on the south-western side of the park and two nights at Mushara Bush Camp in the East.
+Here we’ll spend a night at Okaukuejo on the south-western side of the park and a night at Mushara Bush Camp in the East.

-Our last night will be spent at the Na’an ku se Lodge outside Windhoek and we’ll return to South Africa on 10 April 2021.
+Our last night will be spent at the Na’an ku se Lodge outside Windhoek and we’ll return home on 03 May 2024.